pilif0/pilif0.github.io/resume.md

 # Employment

 __Teaching Support__ at the School of Informatics, University of Edinburgh
-_Sep 2020 - Aug 2023_
+_AYs 2020/21, 2021/22, 2022/23, 2024/25_

-For one semester in each of the three academic years, I worked as teaching support on the course Automated Reasoning organised by Prof. Jacques Fleuriot.
+For one semester in each of the academic years, I worked as teaching support on the course Automated Reasoning organised by Prof. Jacques Fleuriot.
-First year I was a tutor, while following two years I was both the lab demonstrator and teaching assistant.
+Over this time I have been a tutor, lab demonstrator and teaching assistant.
-The core of this work was leading tutorials and labs, answering questions online, providing students with support throughout the assignment and marking that assignment.
+As part of this post I supported the students and the course organiser by leading the labs and tutorials, answering questions online and in person, maintaining the course web page, marking the assignment and delivering several lectures.

 __Research Intern__ at the School of Informatics, University of Edinburgh
 _Jun 2019 - Aug 2020_